 Ash Tamber

 Feral Blue is a one-woman show based mostly in Richmond, Virginia.
-Sometimes you can find me working on the road at events, in community jewelry studios, or out of my ‘95 Econoline Camper Van in other parts of the country.
-Being a mobile artist has been my dream since I was a small child.
+Over the years you could find me working on the road at events, in community jewelry studios, or out of my ‘95 Econoline Camper Van in other parts of the country.
+Being a mobile artist was my dream since I was a small child.
 (See more of that journey here.)

 Working with metal is in my blood.
 I’m from a blue collar background, having folks who worked as machinists, welders, and in steel mills.
-I’ve been known to pick up part time gigs in a machine shop as well.
+(I’ve been known to pick up part time gigs in a machine shop as well.)
+Currently, I’m giving my body a break and am on hiatus from making production work.
+I’m taking on limited custom pieces during this time.

-Aside from my studio practice, I teach silversmithing and enameling classes to adults at The Visual Arts Center of Richmond.
-I’m available for private lessons online or in person.
+Aside from my studio practice, I teach silversmithing classes to adults at The Visual Arts Center of Richmond.
+I’m available for private lessons virtually or in person through the Visual Arts Center or potentially in your home studio.
+Having worn all the hats for my business over the years, I decided to make myself available for one-on-one coaching for creatives of any type.
+You can learn more about that here.

 Feral Blue Jewelry